 So why did I slam my perfectly good car into a ditch?

 Because I was 18.

 My mind temporarily went on vacation and, in that instant, I paid for it – literally and figuratively.

 Right now, Congress is considering legislation to create a pilot program that would study lowering the commercial driver’s license age for tractor trailers to 18.
-As a logistics industry veteran, I understand the commercial pressure created by the driver shortage, which is predicted to get only worse as older drivers retire.
+As a logistics industry veteran, I understand the commercial pressure and capacity challenges created by the driver shortage, which is predicted to get only worse as older drivers retire.
 But we need to explore other options before making our roadways less safe and allowing 18-year-old truck drivers.

 We need more drivers, but at what cost?